victorozoh/waffle_slam/README.md

 - gmapping
 - move_base
 - move_group
+- AMCL

 ## Notes
+- SLAM is a key step for proper Navigation and Planning in mobile autonomous systems
 ### Localisation Problems
-- Local Localisation: Initial pose is known and robot has to track it's position and orientation
+- Tracking: Initial pose is known and robot has to track it's position and orientation
 - Global Localisation: Unknown initial pose
 - Kidnapped Robot: Robot in operation is taken to an arbitrary position and has to localize.
 ### Some State Estimation problems